pozitronik/sinner/README.md

 you want to use, and provide them with some sources to work on.
 Here is the list of built-in frame processors:
 - `FaceSwapper`: performs face-swapping deepfake magic.
 It substitutes a face from the `source` to a face (or faces) in the `target`.
 The processor is based on the [insightface project example](https://github.com/deepinsight/insightface/blob/master/examples/in_swapper/inswapper_main.py) code.
 ![FaceSwapper demo](/demos/swapper-demo.gif)
-- `FaceEnhancer`: performs face restoration and enhances the quality magic of the `target`.
+- `FaceEnhancer`: performs face restoration and enhances the quality of the `target`.
 The processor is based on the libraries of the [ARC Lab GFPGAN project](https://github.com/TencentARC/GFPGAN).
 ![FaceEnhancer demo](/demos/enhancer-demo.jpg)
+- `FrameResizer`: resizes frames to certain size.
 - `DummyProcessor`: literally does nothing; it is just a test tool.

 ## Command line usage examples